kathysledge/smig/docs/schema-reference/events.md

 ## Event triggers

+You can trigger events on creates, updates, deletes, or any combination.
+Choose based on what change you need to react to.

 ### On create

-Runs when a new record is created:
+Runs when a new record is inserted:

 ```typescript
 onCreate: event('audit_create')